Oleh Kiper

-Oleh Oleksandrovych Kiper (Олег Олександрович Кіпер, born August 1, 1980) is a Ukrainian politician who has served as the Governor of Odesa Oblast since May 30, 2023.
+Oleh Oleksandrovych Kiper (Олег Олександрович Кіпер, born 1 August 1980) is a Ukrainian politician who has served as the Governor of Odesa Oblast since 30 May 2023.
 Previously, he served as the Deputy Chief Prosecutor and then Chief Prosecutor for the Kyiv City Prosecutor's Office.
 In 2023, he was appointed by Ukrainian President Volodymyr Zelenskyy as Governor of Odesa Oblast, replacing acting governor Boris Voloshenkov.
 Kiper has served during the Russian invasion of Ukraine.

 Career

 Kiper began working at the Kyiv City Prosecutor's Office in 2001.
-On June 9, 2020, he was appointed the city's Deputy Prosecutor by Prosecutor General Iryna Venediktova.
+On 9 June 2020, he was appointed the city's Deputy Prosecutor by Prosecutor General Iryna Venediktova.
 Prior to the appointment, he worked as a freelance advisor to Andriy Yemark.
 Soon afterwards, he was made the city's Chief Prosecutor.
 In May 2021, Kiper announced that the office was taking action against businesses illegally operating in underground tunnels below the center of Kyiv.

 In February 2022, Russia began an invasion of Ukraine.
-Kiper controversially took a trip abroad with his wife from December 29, 2022, to January 8, 2023; there was speculation that they had visited Russia.
+Kiper controversially took a trip abroad with his wife from 29 December 2022, to 8 January 2023; there was speculation that they had visited Russia.
 Kiper said they visited a foreign country for a family emergency, but would not specify the country out of concern for his wife's safety.
 He said that his wife once had a Russian passport, but she renounced it in July 2022.
 In February 2023, Radio Free Europe/Radio Liberty reported his wife still had a valid Russian passport as of writing.
-On January 23, 2023, Ukrainian President Volodymyr Zelenskyy "banned state officials from leaving the country during martial law except for official business trips".
+On 23 January 2023, Ukrainian President Volodymyr Zelenskyy "banned state officials from leaving the country during martial law except for official business trips".